First dates can be uncomfortable.

-Landing the first date can be hard enough, so once you on one, you want to make sure that you approach it correctly and are able to enjoy yourself.
+Landing the first date can be hard enough, so once you’re on one, you want to ensure you feel confident and can enjoy yourself.

-Next time you are scheduled to go on a first date, use these first date tips to help your date go more smoothly.
+Next time you are scheduled to go on a first date, use these tips for dates to help your special time go more smoothly.